 The shakes in mason jars are amazingly good and affordable at P75 each.
 Hali liked his Berry Strawberry and my niece her Nutella Fudge.
 I had a Death by Chocolate, which is one of their bigger-sized shakes at P180, although a little too sweet for my taste.
 (In other occasions, I had also ordered Nutella Fudge and Mango Graham, both of which I liked.)
 In general, the shakes are a definite must-try.

-In general, Kitchen Central is a good option if you want a good casual meal with affordable prices or want to try something different (colorful burgers, freakshakes).
+Overall, Kitchen Central is a great option if you want a good casual meal with affordable prices or want to try something different (colorful burgers, freakshakes).

-Like I said earlier, I also appreciate that it’s one of those restaurant brands that had started from scratch and had grown due to its massive fan base, great thanks to Facebook for spreading news.
-Kitchen Central is one of those restaurants loved by the locals.
+Like I said earlier, I also appreciate that it’s one of those businesses that had started from scratch and had grown due to its massive fan base, great thanks to Facebook for spreading news.
+Kitchen Central is a restaurant loved by the locals.
 We read about residents of Taguig happy to hear about this branch opening close to home, and it seems a lot of their guests are residents within the area.

 Several months back, Hali and I were talking about how great it is that more people are becoming empowered to start their own businesses.
-It’s great for us consumers too because it encourages competition and innovation… and we get more choices instead of the usual mainstream restaurants we see in the malls.
+It’s great for us consumers too because it encourages competition and innovation… and we get more choices instead of the usual mainstream restaurants we see in malls.

 Practical information: Kitchen Central Staff House

 Kitchen Central Staff House is located in 102 Sampaguita St., Pembo, Makati.
 It’s about a 10-minute walk from either SM Aura or Market Market.

 Kitchen Central also has branches in the following locations:

 - Makati (Kitchen Central Staff House, Pembo)